Monday, 25 November 2013

 Allllmost living the dream with such tame achievements being celebrated!

-When I woke experiencing my second stroke, I was told I lived with two English lads.
-This was a surprise to me (as I had previously lived in a house full of Australians whilst in London), but during their regular visits to hospital, I slowly recalled why I lived with them - they were such sweet gentlemen!
+When I woke experiencing the second stroke, I was told I lived with two English lads.
+This was a surprise to me but during their regular visits to hospital, I slowly recalled why I lived with them - they were such sweet gentlemen!
 Being the only female in the house, I did enjoy their anecdotes about dating in London from an English male perspective (one was afraid I'd forget his partner's name when she was around *which would make her think there were other girls*, so in sheer desperation, he said her name repetitively to me until I remembered it by putting it into a Culture Club song.
 As you do).

-The two lovely English gentlemen (above - dear Matt having a little Kat-nap with me at 'pital in late 2012 and below - lovely Oli brushing my hair *he really, really wanted to.
-It was cute*, ensuring to cover my little shaved brain biopsy spot *that I was forever paranoid about its blatant grotesque factor.
-Silly Kitty*) whom I lived with in ole London town were always visiting hospital - most of the time they brought a range of chocolate treats too and/or any pieces from home that I requested, as well as various tales of their lives!
+The two lovely English gentlemen (above - dear Matt having a little Kat-nap with me at 'pital in late 2012 and below - sweet Oli brushing my hair, he really, really wanted to.
+It was cute, ensuring to cover my little shaved brain biopsy spot that I was forever paranoid about its blatant grotesque factor.
+Silly Kitty) that I lived with in ole London town were regularly visiting hospital - most of the time they kindly brought a range of chocolate treats too and/or any pieces from home that I requested, as well as various colourful tales of their lives on the outside!

-Every morning at St George's Hospital, I'd wake up and read this little booklet (below) that was given as a memory prompt and reassurance measure which helped explain what happened to me in childlike language with clear visuals and diagrams.
-What a surreal, yet otherwise patronising and overly testing experience for an adult/teacher who is renowned for their memory and creating similar style of learning pieces with children.
+Every morning at St George's Hospital, I'd wake up and read this helpful little booklet (below) that was given as a memory prompt and reassurance measure smartly created by the hospital OTs which helped explain what happened to me in childlike language with clear visuals and diagrams.
+What a surreal-yet-otherwise-patronising-and-overly-testing experience for an adult/teacher who is renowned for their memory and creating similar style of learning pieces with children.

-After both of my strokes, like Bolte-Taylor, I also had that feeling of saying goodbye to life.
-Hospital was morbid with my extreme short term memory loss and this little booklet (above) was one of the pieces that helped keep my sanity.
+After both strokes, like Bolte-Taylor, I also had that feeling of saying goodbye to life.
+Hospital was morbid with my extreme short-term memory loss and this little booklet (above) was one of the pieces that helped keep my sanity.
 It honestly felt like I was in a coma or dead.
-After a few days post Stroke #2 (in November 2012), all I wanted were the people who truly mattered around and whenever I saw my friends, I was incredibly content after experiencing Nirvana when Stroke #2 happened, where I unsurprisingly thought my life was over.
-Realising that better than Nirvana were in fact my super duper family, friends, colleagues and students - even the sweet hospital staff caring for me when I thought my life was about to end (all that truly mattered to me!), was such a strange, eery, yet highly comforting feeling - I know other people who have dealt with being so unwell can relate to such a strange sensation!
-As a result, I craved their affection every day and merely hearing their voice (with familiar catch phrases they'd typically use), reading get well cards from my students and/or receiving text messages from colleagues who would tell me that my students were talking about me (I was forever thinking that they weren't bothered that I was away), thinking of and/or hearing the distinctive and infectious laugh of dear loved ones, even the sensation of touching my dear Klubbers' skin or smelling their familiar clothes/pheromones (Kitty is such a creeeeeep!) - brought me immense comfort about my severe brain injury and its lingering, drastic effects to my being.
+After a few days post Stroke #2 (in November 2012), all I wanted were the people who truly mattered around and whenever I saw my friends, I was incredibly content after experiencing nirvana when Stroke #2 happened, where I unsurprisingly thought my life was over.
+Realising that better than Nirvana were in fact my extraordinary family, friends, colleagues and students - even the sweet hospital staff caring for me when I thought my life was about to end (all that truly mattered to me!), was such a strange, eery, yet highly-comforting feeling - I know other people who have dealt with being so unwell can relate to such a strange sensation!
+As a result, I craved their affection every day and merely hearing their voice (with familiar catch phrases they'd typically use), reading get-well cards from my students and/or receiving text messages from colleagues who would tell me that my students were talking about me (I was forever thinking that they weren't bothered that I was away/I was swiftly forgotten about), thinking of and/or hearing the distinctive and infectious laugh of dear loved ones, even the sensation of touching my dear Klubbers' skin or smelling their familiar clothes/pheromones (a sick Kitty is such a creeeeeep!) - brought me immense comfort about the severe brain injury and its lingering, drastic effects to my being.
 I recall one lovely colleague came into hospital and simply glided her fingers through my hair for the entirety, whilst I sat there in absolute delight.
 Later, she told me that she does the same calming hair therapy to students who feel anxious - I do love my empathetic, wise teachers!
-Being in the company of my Kitty Klubbers brought me that place beyond Nirvana and it was all that I craved in my life at that moment (that is, other than Happy Meals and my class).
-Weird, huh?!
+Being in the company of my Kitty Klubbers brought me that place beyond nirvana and it was all that I craved in my life at that moment (that is, other than Happy Meals and my class).
+Intriguing, right?!

-It took Taylor eight years to completely recover from her single stroke and she is one strong, smart cookie - I imagine my recovery (if we can call it that) will take even longer than eight years - and in the prime of my life, what an intense (and long!) challenge that lies ahead.
-In hindsight, it is absolutely bewildering that I went back to full-time work post Stroke #1 a mere 6 weeks.
-I'm gobsmacked at my particular attitude after Stroke #1 that was drenched with determination, perseverance, optimism and of course, ignorance.
+It took Taylor eight years to completely recover from her single stroke and she is one strong, smart cookie - I imagine my recovery (if we can even call it that) will take even longer than eight years - and in the prime of my life, what an intense (and long!) challenge that lies ahead.
+In hindsight, it is absolutely bewildering that I went back to full-time work post Stroke #1 a mere six weeks.
+In fact, I'm gobsmacked at my particular attitude after Stroke #1 that was drenched with determination, perseverance, optimism and of course, ignorance.
 My brain (the distinct damage from Stroke #1 pictured above) was coping with the sheer fatigue and the fresh neuron routes were being generated every day I was back at school.
-I had a notebook to remind myself of any little jobs I needed to attend to (big jobs I remembered, but what to photocopy or who to email about a little query would be forgotten without a prompt, hence the notebook.
-Kind of like your old man/dad's short term memory concerns!
-I'm sure many can relate to such a comparison) and I compensated for my fatigue by ensuring I received plenty of rest (most of my days) as well as using various techniques and devices (how happy I am to have my strokes in the 21st century) to help with the newfound hurdles.
-It was slightly challenging, but I soldiered on and now I long for my brain to mirror the effects from the first stroke, where my shortcomings were some short term memory loss, lack of RHS peripheral vision, tingling down the RHS of my body and general fatigue - I can handle them (they're still hanging out with me.
+To assist in my daily duties, I had a notebook to remind myself of any little jobs I needed to attend to (big jobs I remembered, but what to photocopy or who to email about a little query would be forgotten without a prompt, hence the notebook.
+Kind of like your old man/dad's short-term-memory concerns!
+I'm sure many can relate to such a comparison) and I compensated for my fatigue by ensuring I received plenty of rest as well as using various techniques and devices (how relieved I am to have the two strokes in the 21st century) to help with the newfound hurdles.
+It was slightly challenging, but I soldiered on and now I long for my brain to just mirror the effects from the first stroke, where my shortcomings were some short-term-memory loss, lack of RHS peripheral vision, tingling down the RHS of my body and general fatigue - I can handle them (they're still hanging out with me.
 I guess I'm a fun Kitty to hang out with after all)!
-Stroke #2's main damage is my severe short term memory loss; it is purely why I cannot live my life the way I want to and my brain is nowhere near ready to go back to teaching the future.
-It doesn't stop my volunteering stint and chomping at the bit per se to get back to my old self and ways!
-Knowing that my brain is considered young and therefore, more plastic, as well as the vast range of innovative strategies I can use to encourage those new brain routes and having positive people in my life helps this Kitty with this continually-extended brain battle.
+Stroke #2's main damage is my severe short-term memory loss and almost total lack of spatial navigation; they are purely why I cannot live my life the way I want to and my brain is nowhere near ready to go back to teaching the future.
+It doesn't stop my volunteering stint and chomping at the bit (per se) to get back to my old self & ways!
+Knowing that my tenacious brain is considered young and therefore, more plastic, as well as the vast range of innovative strategies I can use to encourage those new brain routes and having positive people in my life helps with this continually-extended brain battle.

-Children know exactly how to compliment (and complement for that matter) Miss Laird!
+Children know exactly how to compliment (& complement for that matter) Miss Laird!

-According to clever scientists, adolescents tend to tell the truth (unlike us lousy adults) because their immature minds have not yet reached the capacity to understand that they think independently.
+According to clever scientists, a young adolescent tend to tells the truth (unlike us lousy adults) because their brain's prefrontal cortex has not yet reached the capacity to understand that they think independently.
 Soooo I guess I really am the funniest and the best.
-Definitely one thing I will not forget (and now neither will you, alright?!)!
+Definitely one thing I will not forget (& now neither will you, alright?!)!

-The message (above) is a conversation within days of my second stroke and the brain damage that ensued.
-Isn't it intriguing that I could still tell you Freud's theories (and still actively do), but not who I was dating at the time, what my last meal/drink was nor the name of the street I lived on?
+The message (above) is a conversation within days of the second stroke and the brain damage that ensued.
+Isn't it intriguing that I could still tell you Freud's theories (and still actively do), but not who I was dating at the time, what my last meal/drink was nor the name of the London street I was currently living on?

 A colourful Freud discussion is definitely better dinner party talk than short-term memory subjects my mind currently draws blanks on anyway!